Flow induced by the rotation of two circular cylinders in a viscous fluid: Part II: Co-rotating cylinders

-Jeffery's (1922) solution for the case of co-rotating cylinders, which also gave zero torque on the cylinder pair, failed to satisfy the desired condition of vanishing velocity at infinity.
-This `Jeffery paradox' was addressed by \cite{W95}, who compared the situation to the case of a single cylinder rotating in an unbounded fluid, for which the steady flow is that due to a virtual line vortex at the axis of the cylinder.
-As Watson said ``it seems implausible that the introduction of a second [co-rotating] cylinder would change the character of the motion so drastically [as to replace this asymptotic vortex flow by a rigid body rotation]".
+The flow described by the streamfunction (\ref{psi_J2}) obviously does not satisfy the condition of zero velocity at infinity; this is `Jeffery's paradox' for the co-rotating situation.
+Resolution of this paradox was provided by Watson (1995)\cite{W95}, who compared the situation to the case of a single cylinder rotating in an unbounded fluid [scenario (ii) of \S6], for which the steady flow is that due to a virtual line vortex at the axis of the cylinder.
+As Watson remarked ``it seems implausible that the introduction of a second [co-rotating] cylinder would change the character of the motion so drastically" [as to replace this asymptotic vortex flow by a rigid-body rotation].